mosquito/optdict/Readme.md

             # * store_false - stores false (default True)
             # * store_const - stores constans
             # * count - stores the number of repetitions of the key (if only key is single symbol)
+            # * callback - run function defined to callback options (see OptParse docs)
             "action": "store_const"
         }
     },